alexeyvolkoff/QHttpServer-Angular/README.md

 User name property is displayed in top menu in Angular markup as {{backend.userName}}.

 ### 5. Editing data
 Remote object's properties can be edited with Angular's **ng-model** directive as usual $sope variables.
-In our example though, we edit a temporary $scope variable newName, and assign it to Backend's userName when user confirms modification in Profile dialog:
+In our example though, we edit a temporary $scope variable newName, and assign it to Backend's userName when the user confirms modification in the Profile dialog:

 ```javascript
   /* show profile dialog */